ComplexNetTSP/NET4255/README.md

 ## Challenge 3: Install a load balancer for your infrastructure

-Add a [Traefik](https://doc.traefik.io/traefik/) load balancer to your Docker compose file.
+Add a [NGINX]() load balancer to your Docker compose file.
 Update your docker compose file with the following elements:
 * [Traefik load balancer](https://doc.traefik.io/traefik/)
 * Two Docker service with your Flask application
 * Docker service for your mongodb database